pixelomer/RemoteViewFun/README.md

 +(id)requestViewControllerWithService:(id)arg1 traitCollection:(id)arg2 connectionHandler:(/*^block*/id)arg3 ;
 ```

 From the methods above, only two methods looked interesting: `+exportedInterface` and `+serviceViewControllerInterface`.
-I decided to call these methods using [FLEX](https://github.com/Flipboard/FLEX). `_UIRemoteViewController` returned null for these methods but when I tried calling them in `MFMailComposeRemoteViewController` (a subclass of `_UIRemoteViewController`) they returned two separate instances of `NSXPCInterface` with two different protocols.
-Investigating those protocols reveals that the protocol in `+exportedInterface` contains some methods of the client and the protocol in `+serviceViewControllerInterface` contains some methods of the server.
+I tried calling these methods using [FLEX](https://github.com/Flipboard/FLEX). `_UIRemoteViewController` returned null for these methods but when I tried calling them in `MFMailComposeRemoteViewController` (a subclass of `_UIRemoteViewController`), they returned two separate instances of `NSXPCInterface` with two different protocols.
+Investigating these protocols revealed that the protocol returned by `+exportedInterface` contained some methods of the client while the protocol returned by `+serviceViewControllerInterface` contained some methods of the server.
 These objects seemed like "header" objects.

 With this new information, I subclassed `_UIRemoteViewController` to override these methods.
 ```objc